9 Tips on How You Can Use a Text Messaging Platform to Communicate Within an Organization

 Tip #5: Make texting a part of your organization's culture

-You want to make texting so ubiquitous in your organization culture that it’s used as a formal communication method.
-Just as you expect each employee to set-up and use their email account, so to expect employees to opt-in and check their text messages from your organization.
+Make texting so ubiquitous in your organization that everyone uses it as a standard form of communication.
+Expect employees to set up and use their company email account and expect employees to view and send text messages from your organization.
 Make it part of the new employee orientation.
-Make sure that these individuals know that your organization uses text message as a primary means of communication.
+To increase your response rate, make sure individuals know your organization uses text messages.
+And a business texting service as a primary means of communication.

 Tip #6: Don't send too much information in a text message